 World Cup 1966 – England

-In the quarter finals, England played Argentina, which triggered the start of the ongoing rivalry between to two teams.
+In the quarter-finals, England played Argentina, which triggered the start of the ongoing rivalry between the two teams.
 England beat the South American team 1-0 and headed into the semis.

 World Cup 1970 – Mexico

 England went back as defending World Cup winners so automatically qualified for the tournament.
 England was in a group with Romania and Czechoslovakia – and defeated both teams 1-0.
 The other country in the group was Brazil, who beat England 1-0.
 However, it was enough to progress to the quarter-finals in second place.

 The next round was to see a replay of the World Cup final 1966 – England v West Germany, but with a different outcome.
 Unfortunately for our squad, the first choice goalie, Peter Banks, was ill and unable to play.
 However, England managed to lead 2-0 up until the 70th minute.
 West Germany then pulled one back.
 Then in the 81st minute, Uwe Seeler equalised and it was now 2-2.
 The game went into extra time and Gerd Muller scored the winning goal for Germany that saw England, the defending champions, out of the tournament.
 Germany’s revenge was complete.

 This was the very first time that England didn’t qualify for the FIFA World Cup finals.
 After drawing with Wales and losing the first leg 2-0 to Poland, England needed to beat Poland at home to qualify.
 Unfortunately, the game ended in a 1-1 draw, which wasn’t good enough.
 Alf Ramsey resigned and Ron Greenwood took over.